Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 You can use the `clustered` property to control this behavior or use the API to use a non-clustered embedded proxy to create a clustered proxy.
 This allows the collocated business logic to access the entire cluster to perform cluster wide operations.
 Clustered and Non-Clustered proxies may be used with a [Task](../dev-java/task-execution-overview.html), [Service](../dev-java/executor-based-remoting.html), [Notify Container](../dev-java/notify-container-overview.html) , [Polling Container](../dev-java/polling-container-overview.html) and any other Collocated business logic.

-# How to Create a Clustered Proxy?
+# Creating a Clustered Proxy
 You may use Spring based configuration or API to create a Clustered Proxy.

 ## Using Spring